ThibauldBraet/thibauldbraet.github.io/pages/Education.md

 Efforts to improve education in NYC have had a serious effect on student success.

-Beyond this, it's interesting to note how relative success within boroughs has gone almost entirely unchanged over ten years.
+Beyond this, it's interesting to note how relative success between boroughs has gone almost entirely unchanged over ten years.
 The Bronx has had a consistently lower graduation rate and a higher dropout rate.
 Meanwhile, Staten Island has consistently performed better than the other boroughs.
 This suggests that, while pushing to improve education has a tangible benefit, it doesn't solve the underlying problems that often cause students to fail out of schools: poverty and other extenuating circumstances that can shape lives.

 ### Trends by Postcode
 Next, we'll examine NYC education by postalcode to get a more detailed view of how each borough has developed.
 Below, we mapped the average graduation and dropout rates for each postcode in the year 2013:

+Graduation % by Postcode:

 <iframe src="https://thibauldbraet.github.io/maps/education/grad_postcodes.html" width="100%" height="400px"></iframe>

+Dropout % by Postcode:

 <iframe src="https://thibauldbraet.github.io/maps/education/drop_postcodes.html" width="100%" height="400px"></iframe>